Lila Downs: Soundtracks

 In 2001, Downs was invited to participate in the soundtrack of the Mexican film Piedras Verdes where she performed "Cancion mixteca", in 2002 she participated in the soundtrack for the film Frida singing the song "Burn It Blue" which was nominated in the 75th Academy Awards in the category of Best Original Song.
 In 2005 she participated in the soundtrack for the film The Three Burials of Melquiades Estrada with the song "Dónde estás papá".
 Downs has also participated in other soundtracks for films such as Real Women Have Curves and Tortilla Soup.
 In the film by Carlos Saura, Fados (2007), she sings an unforgettable version of "Foi na Travessa da Palha" in Portuguese.

 Personal life

-Since the beginning of her career she has been involved with Paul Cohen who is her partner and artistic director.

-There has been much speculation in the media about the couple's personal life and that the couple could not have children.

-In June 2010, Downs announced on her website that, after several years of trying to be parents, she and Cohen had adopted a child, Benito Dxuladi.
+Since the beginning of her career she was involved with Paul Cohen, who was both her partner and artistic director.
+In June 2010, Downs announced that after several years of trying to become pregnant, she and Cohen had adopted a child, Benito Dxuladi.
 They lived in Coyoacán in Mexico City and Oaxaca, although they spent most of the time traveling.

-In December 2022, Downs announced on her social media that her lifetime partner and husband Paul Cohen, died at the age of 69 years old, as a result of heart disease.
+In December 2022, Downs announced on her social media that Cohen had died from heart disease at the age of 69.